pascalito007/efrei-cloud-bigdata/cafe/network/readme.md

 ## Task 6: Creating an EC2 instance in the private subnet

-In this task, you will create an EC2 instance in the Private Subnet, and you will configure it to allow SSH traffic from the bastion host.
-You will also create a new key pair to access this instance.
+In this task, you will create an EC2 instance in the Private Subnet, and you will configure it to allow SSH traffic from anywhere

-- Create a new key pair named vockey2, and download the appropriate .ppk (Microsoft Windows) or .pem (macOS or Linux).

 - Create an EC2 instance in the Private Subnet of the Cafe VPC that meets the following criteria.